 If you feel you should cut back, do so gradually to minimize withdrawal symptoms, and experiment with replacement beverages, like various flavours of tea, to see if you can find something similarly comforting and energizing.

-While most studies show that alcohol in moderation is associated with (not necessarily a cause of) fewer heart problems, the effect isn’t so strong or consistent as to make drinking a recommendation, especially given the known risks, from accidents to cancer.
+While alcohol in moderation has long been thought to be associated with fewer heart problems, the effect was never so strong or consistent as to make drinking a recommendation, especially given the known risks, from accidents to cancer.

 If you do drink, in terms of blood pressure, Hypertension Canada suggests limiting alcohol to ≤2 “drinks” per day and ≤14 per week for men, ≤9 for women.